idesis-gmbh/BareBrowser/app/_root/README.md

 If a handler decides to handle the request it *must* call the corresponding method on the `webContents` object.
 In the case of `NAV_LOAD` this would be `this.webContents.loadURL(url);`.
 Similar handling must be done for all other types except `NAV_INTERNAL`.
 This type is rather informative, it doesn't require an action on the `webContents` object.
+If you pass non-URL data like in the example above, you have to handle it on your own in `handleRequest`.

 **Note:** Regardless of actively handling the request or not the handler **must** return a numeric constant which tells BareBrowser how to proceed with the request.
 The following return values can be